top of page

 Research Vision

 The world population is rising by 12% per decade, and living space and global energy demand are increasing accordingly.
-Our group nurtures future leaders with expertise in subsurface utilisation for the energy transition.
+Our RMGE team nurtures future leaders with expertise in rock mechanics and low-carbon subsurface technologies for the energy transition.
 Our current research focuses on the following areas:

 Our research has been funded by UKRI (EPSRC and NERC), the Royal Society, and the European Commission.